EldridgeMisnomer/NGen/README.md

 ## Referencing generators
 Writing complicated generators in one go can be difficult, so instead the task can be split into multiple generators.
-One generator can reference the output of another generator by using its name preceeded by a `$` symbol, like so:
+One generator can reference the output of another generator by using its name preceded by a `$` symbol, like so:

 ```
 honorific = [Mr, Ms, Mrs, Miss, Master, Sir, Madam]